ice-lab/icestore/docs/api.md

 };
 ```

-You can call another action by useing `dispatch`:
+You can call another action by using `dispatch`:

 ```js
 const user = {